limdima/MICB475_Team3/Experimental Aim 2/Unique ASV's to look into/Unique to RRMS.md

 Anaerobutyricum soehngenii (99.34) --> "01ae42ba9c06bdfde13977a769342a97"

 - also has immune modulating properties, involved in butyrate (SCFA) production.
+- previously none as Eubacterium hallii
+    - Duncan, S. H., Louis, P., & Flint, H. J. (2004).
+Lactate-utilizing bacteria, isolated from human feces, that produce butyrate as a major fermentation product.
+Applied and environmental microbiology, 70(10), 5810–5817. https://doi.org/10.1128/AEM.70.10.5810-5817.2004